 This dessert has recently gained popularity in America.
-Banoffee is a European dessert (popular in Englad) that consists of toffee and bananas.
+Banoffee is a European dessert (popular in England) that consists of toffee and bananas.
 The crust is usually made with crushed digestive biscuits or graham crackers.
-The whole thing is decadent yet unbelieveably easy to make.
+The whole thing is decadent yet unbelievably easy to make.

-Banoffee can be made as a pie, a tart, or even as individual parfaits.
+Banoffee can be made like a pie, a tart, or even as individual parfaits.

 I love to make it in a tart pan.
 There’s something so elegant about tarts.
 Ultimately, the shortbread cookie element takes this dessert way over the top.
 The best part is that it can be prepared weeks ahead of time and kept frozen.
 Of course, it is frozen before it is baked.

 Melted semi-sweet or bittersweet chocolate is optional.
 However, I think that it compliments the dulce de leche so well.

 What is Dulce de Leche?

 Dulce de leche is basically caramelized condensed milk.
 Yupp!
 The canned condensed milk that might already be in your pantry is the one that I’m talking about.